Staff at Wigwe University share rare comments Herbert Wigwe made before death

 "Dr Herbert once said.....The fearless team had to jump on this interesting trend in honor of our founder and Chancellor, Dr Herbert Wigwe.
 His vision lives on and his words will forever resonate with us."

-Sharing one of the things the late banker said, one of the staff, a lady said he wanted a unique school.
+Sharing one of the things the late banker said, one of the staff noted that he wanted a unique school.

 She quoted him as follows: